HHS/TANF-app/scripts/README.md

 ## Usage

-This script is used in an arguement passed inside of `zap-scanner.sh`.
+This script is used in an argument passed inside of `zap-scanner.sh`.
 It is not used directly

 ## Args